oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 **Choice of Indexes:**

- In this case, the query can use either `idx_country_showid_date` or `idx_showId`, and it’s not clear which index is the better choice.
+ In this case, the query can use either `idx_country_showid_date` or `idx_showId` based on the conditions specified in the WHERE clause, and it’s not clear which index is the better choice.
 If it chooses `idx_country_showid_date`, it will do a full scan of the whole index applying the two conditions on each index key.
+Recall that `idx_country_showid_date` is a 3 column index, and that the field country is not specified in the WHERE clause.
 As a result, it will access and filter-out many non-qualifying index keys.
-If it chooses `idx_showId`, it will scan only the index keys with `showId = 15`, but it will then have to retrieve the associated table rows in order to apply the date conditions on them.
+If it chooses `idx_showId` (a single column index), it will scan only the index keys with `showId = 15`, but it will then have to retrieve the associated table rows in order to apply the date conditions on them.
 So,`idx_showid` scans far fewer index keys than `idx_country_showid_date`, but `idx_showId` is not covering whereas `idx_country_showid_date` is.
+The query plan when using the `idx_showId` is shown below.

 ![query3a-plan](./images/query3a-plan.png)

 Whether `idx_showId` or `idx_country_showid_date` is better depends on how selective the show id condition is.
 Oracle NoSQL does not currently collect statistics on index keys distribution, so it relies on a simple heuristic to choose among multiple applicable indexes.
 In this case, the heuristic chooses `idx_showId` on the assumption that the `showId = 15` predicate must be a highly selective one because `showId` is the complete key of an index.
 If this turns out to be the wrong choice, you can force the use of `idx_country_showid_date` by using an index hint, as shown in the next example.

 **Forcing the use of a specific index**

+Copy and paste into SQL statement box and hit 'Execute.'

 ```
 <copy>